-COVID-19 GUIDANCE FOR COURTS

-FAMILY PROCEEDINGS (ALL COURT TIERS)
+COVID-19 GUIDANCE FOR COURTS FAMILY PROCEEDINGS (ALL COURT TIERS) ISSUED 12TH JUNE 2020

-ISSUED 12TH MAY 20201

-This guidance revokes and replaces the guidance note for family proceedings issued on 25 March 2020.
-This guidance must be read in conjunction with the most recent 'Guidance for all Courts' and specific guidance issued by the Office of Care & Protection or Matrimonial Offices of the High Court, published at https://judiciaryni.uk/coronavirus-covid-19.
+This guidance revokes and replaces the guidance note for family proceedings issued on 12th May 2020.
+This guidance must be read in conjunction with the most recent 'Guidance for Courts' and 'Masters Guidance' relevant to Care & Protection or Matrimonial cases before the High Court, published at https://judiciaryni.uk/coronavirus-covid-19.

-Urgent family business and matters where the parties have lodged the requisite form2 setting out that they have agreed a way forward in their case will continue to be undertaken on the papers or by hearing as determined by the Judge / Master.
+Urgent family business and matters where the parties have lodged the requisite form setting out that they have agreed a way forward in their case will continue to be undertaken on the papers or by hearing as determined by the Judge / Master.
 The court office will advise what steps should then be taken, and issue any interim orders or further directions to the parties involved.
 As business levels and the volume of emails to each court office increase it will be necessary for the parties to highlight urgent business in the subject of their emails so this is not overlooked.